Charles Mower Design #22

 The intention was to make a revolutionary kit design where the internal stringers look just like what they would on a real boat, and that is to have them follow the curvature of the hull.
 Most kits I have seen either have no internal stringers or they have a few straight ones.

-3D-printer Parts Design
+3D-printed Parts Design

 The 3D-printed parts are available as a separate kit.
 Note, the cutwater is a fairly complex part.
 A modeller can use the part or can create their own chrome surface on the bow of the model.